 It was a sincere prayer, and in the grand scheme of things, just one of millions made daily.
 But sometimes, prayers are heard.
-And if not by a benevolent God, then by indifferent beings who weren't much lower.
+If not by a benevolent God, then sometimes by usually indifferent beings who weren't much lower.

 In a higher plane, a being of untold power turned three faces towards the group of realities that contained Taylor Hebert's world and boundless others.
-All three faces wore a frown at the terrible fate that would one day befall all the worlds of those realities because of the boundless hunger and greed of terrible beings that chance had unleashed on that part of the multiverse.
+All three faces wore a contemplative frown at the terrible fate that would one day befall all the worlds of those realities because of the endless hunger and greed of terrible beings that chance had unleashed on that part of the multiverse.

-Ordinarily, he would not interfere.
-Yes, Equity was necessary in this, as in all things.
-And a call had been made.
-If not to him, it still had been made and reverberated through all the realities.
-Plus, Vengeance could be sated by answering.
+Ordinarily, He would not interfere.
+Yet, Equity was necessary in this, as in all things.
+A call for aid had been made.
+If not to Him, it still had been made and reverberated throughout all realities.
+Plus, Vengeance could be sated through action.
 Still, it was Necessity that ultimately made the decision.
 Some things needed saving and some threats had to be stopped.
 For the good of all existence.

 A broken hero laying dying on a burning world.
 In another reality he had saved the world and been hailed the greatest hero of his age.
-In this one, he had failed, the forces arrayed against him had overwhelmed him and the world died in flames.
-Unable to come up with a solution in time, he would soon die, even as enlightenment came to him.
+In this one, he had failed, the forces arrayed against him overwhelming him and so the world perished in flames.
+Unable to come up with a solution in time, he, too, would soon die, even as enlightenment came to him.
 It would just never be realized.